TUM-AVS/edgar_digital_twin/README.md

 <details>
 <summary> <h2> 📃 Reference and Citation </h2> </summary>

-The collected research papers in this repository were used to create the paper [TUM EDGAR research vehicle](https://arxiv.org/pdf/2309.15492.pdf) .
+The collected research papers in this repository were used to create the paper [EDGAR: An Autonomous Driving Research Platform-From Feature Development to Real-World Application](https://arxiv.org/pdf/2309.15492.pdf).
 If you find the information in this repository useful we would be happy if you cite it based on the following definition:

 ```bibtex
 @inproceedings{edgar2024,